What Drugs Should Not Be Taken with CBD?

 CBD Interactions with Other Drugs

-Any drug that is metabolized by Cytochrome P450 System enzymes CYP3A4 or CYP2C19 is likely to interact with CBD.
+Any drug that is metabolized by the cytochrome p450 system may interact with CBD.
+These include:

 - HMG CoA reductase inhibitors